-Furthermore, Adelaide has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
-Thus, expats looking for work in the city would do well to approach firms related to these sectors, as well as those in the healthcare, retail and social assistance sectors – disciplines that employ the largest workforce in the city.
+In terms of economics, Adelaide has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
+Expats skilled in these sectors, as well as those in healthcare, tourism, food production, and manufacturing should have no problem finding work in the city.

 Adelaide has relatively affordable housing, and expats will have a range of accommodation types to choose from.
 The city centre is generally the priciest area, but expats will find plenty of cheaper surrounding suburbs to choose from, many of which are only a 10 to 20-minute drive from the CBD.

 Public transportation in Adelaide may not be as extensive as in other capitals, but the city centre has plenty of trams, buses and a train network.
 Even though a car is not always necessary, expats may find having their own vehicle quite convenient, especially those in the suburbs.

 The healthcare in Adelaide is excellent, with well-equipped hospitals and well-trained staff.
 Permanent residents and locals are covered by the universal healthcare programme called Medicare, whereas ineligible new arrivals should strongly consider private health insurance.

 Cost of living in Adelaide